Skip to Main Content

 Licensed drone pilots cleared by the Civil Aviation Directorate of the Republic of Serbia, flying cinema payloads over the Kalemegdan fortress, the Djerdap gorge and the Tara and Zlatibor mountains.

 Here is how this works in practice.
-We supply certified drone operators for productions filming aerial sequences anywhere in Serbia, drawn from a competitively priced and increasingly skilled Belgrade-centred talent pool.
-Every operator we connect productions with holds the registration and operator licence needed by the Civil Aviation Directorate of the Republic of Serbia, carries fitting insurance, and knows the operational authorisation needed for commercial work.
+We supply certified drone operators for shoots filming aerial sequences anywhere in Serbia, drawn from a competitively priced and increasingly skilled Belgrade-centred talent pool.
+Each operator we connect shoots with holds the sign-ups and operator licence needed by the Civil Aviation Directorate of the Republic of Serbia, carries fitting insurance, and knows the operational authorisation needed for commercial work.
 The 120m altitude ceiling, the no-fly zones around Belgrade Nikola Tesla Airport and state and military sites, and the two-to-four week lead time for commercial permits.

 Here is the short of it.
 We pair the right pilot and airframe to the brief, whether that is a heavy-lift rig carrying a cinema camera over the Sava-Danube confluence or an agile FPV sites threading through New Belgrade's socialist-modernist towers.
 Working in dinar at rates well below Western Europe.
-With the 25-30% cash rebate from the Film in Serbia programme improving the budget further.
-Our drone units deliver establishing shots, tracking moves and reveals while keeping permit paperwork and risk assessments fully in order.
+With the 25-30% cash rebates from the Film in Serbia programme improving the budget further.
+Our drone units deliver setting up shots, tracking moves and reveals while keeping permit forms and risk assessments fully in order.

 Here is what that looks like on the ground.
-The plains of Vojvodina around Novi Sad and its Petrovaradin Fortress provide wide, uncluttered skies, and the medieval monasteries, including UNESCO-listed Studenica, reward careful, low-altitude reveals.
+The plains of Vojvodina around Novi Sad and its Petrovaradin Fortress give wide, uncluttered skies, and the medieval monasteries.
+This includes UNESCO-listed Studenica, reward careful, low-altitude reveals.
 Subject to heritage permissions our teams help arrange.
-Mains power is 230V at 50Hz, the time zone is CET, and our operators plan flights around airspace restrictions and the temperate continental weather to capture clean footage on every shoot day.
+Mains power is 230V at 50Hz, the time zone is CET, and our operators plan flights around airspace restrictions and the temperate continental weather to capture clean footage on each shoot day.

 ACT 03